WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ## TG Construction

-When a server (either for the consumer or the provider) retrieves a GET aginst the a valid TG URI, it MUST return a document with a set of parameters.
+When a server (either for the consumer or the provider) retrieves a GET against the a valid TG URI, it MUST return a document with a set of parameters.

 The document MUST contain an "outbound" element.
 The "origins" field